Best Shopping in London

 The car park is open 6am – 3am, 7 days a week. £3 for 1 hour, £6 for 2 hours, £8 for 2-24hours.
 If using a satnav then use postcode W12 7SL to be directed to Car Park.

 Same as Westfield White City but a little more crowded these days!
-The best place to shop in East London.
-1,905,000 sq ft of retail space with all the major fashion brands, restaurants&bars and a cinema.
-If it’s a toss up between the two though I would head to Westfield White City every time.
+The best place to shop in East London, Westfield Stratford features 1,905,000 sq ft of retail space with all the major fashion brands, restaurants&bars and a cinema.
+If it’s a toss up between the two though we would head to Westfield White City every time.

 Opening Hours: 10am-9pm